Skip to content

 But other Pharaohs seem like they have faded.

 The search then turned to the Valley of the Kings in Luxor.
-Four unidentified female mummies were discovered in tombs KV21 and KV35 in the Valley, and speculations that one of them may belong to Nefertiti were made.
-However, with CT scan analysis and DNA testing, all four were proven otherwise.
+Four unidentified female mummies were discovered in tombs KV21 and KV35 in the Valley, and speculations that one may belong to Nefertiti were made.
+However, CT scan analysis and DNA testing proved otherwise.

 As of August 2023, neither Nefertiti’s mummy nor her tomb have yet been found.